Ryang20718/Ruby-on-Rails-Sample/README.md

 # Ruby on Rails Sample Web Page

-Ruby On Rails built on Amazon Web Services: Cloud 9 IDE
+Ruby On Rails built on Amazon Web Services with SQL Database: Cloud 9 IDE